lewiebe2/stock-analysis/README.md

 However, I would advise Steve to consider analyzing a larger range of stock market performance datasets before making investment decisions.
 Analyzing five years or more of stock market performance will give Steve a much better view of the average return of investment.

 ### **VBA Script Execution Times:**
-My original VBA Script before refactoring executed in the following times:
+My original VBA Script executed in the following times:

 ![](Resources/VBA_Original_2017.png)

 ![](Resources/VBA_Original_2018.png)

-My refactored VBA Script before refactoring executed in the following times:
+My refactored VBA Script executed in the following times:

 ![](Resources/VBA_Challenge_2017.png)